3oheme/3oheme.github.com/_posts/2016-05-30-ux-fighters-2016-my-review.markdown

 layout: post
 title:  "What I got from the UX fighters 2016 conference"
 date:   2015-10-30 11:47:00
-excerpt: ""
+excerpt: "I am a probably-too-much pragmatic person.
+That's why, every time I go to a conference, I cannot stop focusing on what can I learn and apply to my every day life.
+I..."
 categories: blog
 metaimage: /images/drazen-petrovic.jpg

 ---

 I am a probably-too-much pragmatic person.
 That's why, every time I go to a conference, I cannot stop focusing on what can I learn and apply to my every day life.
-I'

-Here's my review of the UX Fighters 2016.
+So, here's my review of the UX Fighters 2016.
 I prefer to give it a couple of weeks, so the distance helps having a more objective point of view, and skup all those logistic errors that really screwed me on the first day.

 What I got from the UX Fighters 2016 is: